pytorch/tutorials/intermediate_source/torch_compile_tutorial.rst

 ------------

 ``torch.compile`` is included in the latest PyTorch nightlies.
-Running TorchInductor on GPU requires Triton, which is included with the nightly binary.
-If Triton is still missing, try installing ``torchtriton`` via pip.
+Running TorchInductor on GPU requires Triton, which is included with the PyTorch 2.0 nightly binary.
+If Triton is still missing, try installing ``torchtriton`` via pip (``pip install torchtriton --extra-index-url "https://download.pytorch.org/whl/nightly/cu117"`` for CUDA 11.7).

 Arbitrary Python functions can be optimized by passing the callable to ``torch.compile``.
 We can then call the returned optimized